skip to main content

 Bar Admissions

 A partner in the Litigation Department with more than 40 years of complex litigation experience, Bob is among the elite litigators nationally representing major Wall Street banks and Fortune 500 companies in their most sensitive and highest-stakes trials and other matters.
 He has won favorable outcomes in dozens of significant shareholder and antitrust class actions and major trial victories in several matters on behalf of the leading financial institutions, including a complete defense verdict in a rare antitrust multidistrict litigation in which he was lead trial counsel, and the reversal of class certification in a major commodities case.
-He has also advised clients on derivative shareholders actions and ERISA actions relating to securities claims.
+He has also advised clients on derivative shareholder actions and ERISA actions relating to securities claims.

 Bob has been recognized as a leading litigator in Chambers USA for general commercial litigation in Illinois and has been ranked by The Legal 500 US for securities litigation.
 He has also been honored in Super Lawyers and Leading Lawyers Network.
 Bob is recognized in Benchmark Litigation as a “Litigation Star” and has previously been recognized as a “Local Litigation Star” and “National Practice Area Star” for Antitrust, General Commercial Litigation and Securities.